-Students can obtain assistance in person, chat or even by text message through our popular "Ask a Librarian" service.
-The Library supports mobile device access and off-campus access for our electronic databases, e-books, and interlibrary loan.
+Students can obtain assistance in person, chat, or text message through our popular "Ask a Librarian" service.
 Students can also get full access to the New York Times and the Wall Street Journal using their Drake credentials.
 Subject and class-specific research guides, compiled by Librarians and Drake faculty, are found in the Research Guides.

 The Library provides high-quality study spaces that include quiet study areas, study rooms, group study space, computer collaboration equipment, whiteboards and a popular campus cafe.
 An After-Hours portion of the Library is open for study when the Library itself is closed.
-The Library has the largest general-purpose computer lab on campus, with 50 Mac and Windows computers.
 The Speaking Studio, built in 2014, allows students to practice and record presentations and speeches.
 The Library collaborates with other departments to provide direct academic support through the Writing Workshop, the Speaking Center, and with Academic Achievement to support tutoring in courses such as Accounting, Biology, Chemistry, and Psychology, as well as assistance with time management and study skills.
 Many campus groups and organizations meet in the Library and a wide variety of cultural events and speakers are supported throughout the academic year.